Worldwide Guide to Women in Leadership

 2005 Acting Prime Minister The Hon.
 Cynthia A. Pratt, Bahamas (03.05-22.06)

 Became Acting Chief of Government when the incumbent suffered a minor stroke, but has acted on a number of occasions before, when he was abroad.
 She is also known as "Mother" Pratt.
 As Deputy Prime Minister and Minister of Security 2002-07 she was in charge of the Defence Force and Police.
-She was Opposition Whip Ca. 1992-2000 and from ca. 2000 Deputy Leader of the Opposition and Deputy Leader of the Progressive Liberal Democratic Part.
+She was Opposition Whip Circa 1992-2000 and from circa 2000 Deputy Leader of the Opposition and Deputy Leader of the Progressive Liberal Democratic Part.
 A former nurse, she is mother of 6 children (b.
 1945-).

 2005-08 High Commissioner Anne Boquet, French Polynesia (French External Territory)